csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

 I’ve been [speaking](/speaking) at conferences for just over four years now, and have spoken at 14 in the past five months alone.
-It helps me (and indeed anyone) to have a pretty regimented checklist of things to do before after your talk in order to help things run as smoothly as possible.
+It helps me (and indeed anyone) to have a pretty regimented checklist of things to do before and after your talk in order to help things run as smoothly as possible.

 This post isn’t intended to help you research, write, prepare, or deliver a talk well—that’s an entire series of blog posts in itself—but it should help you to